Fierce fighting continues across Ukraine as Zelensky calls for ‘meaningful negotiations’

 It remained unclear, meanwhile, whether Biden’s effort to stop China from supplying war-related aid to Russia had been successful, as tensions between Washington and Beijing continued.

-Biden, who has supported billions of dollars of military aid to Ukraine but rejected its request for a no-fly zone, on Friday held a two-hour video meeting with China’s president, telling Xi Jinping that there would unspecified consequences if Beijing “provides material support to Russia” in the war.
+Biden, who has supported billions of dollars of military aid to Ukraine but rejected its request for a no-fly zone, on Friday held a two-hour video meeting with China’s president, telling Xi Jinping that there would be unspecified consequences if Beijing “provides material support to Russia” in the war.

 On Saturday, Chinese Vice Foreign Minister Le Yucheng, who said he had visited Ukraine many times, including during a cross-country road trip, reiterated Beijing’s view that the conflict “is not what we wish under any circumstances.”
 But he criticized Western sanctions against Russia and called NATO a “Cold War vestige” that should have been “consigned to history” after the breakup of the Soviet Union.